safaiyeh/react-native-boilerplate/README.md

 6. Change app name of `registerComponent` in [/src/App.js](/src/App.js)

 ## To Dos
-1. Add native nativation library
+- [x] Add react-navigation library
+- [ ] More screens to demostrate redux and navigation
-2. Unit Tests
+- [ ] Unit Tests